Free Physical Therapy Exam Questions Archive

 The correct answer is:

-1. This is the correct answer.
-The Neer Test is a test for subacromial impingement and is typically associated with the painful arc.
+- This is the correct answer.
+The Neer test is a test for subacromial impingement and is typically associated with the painful arc.

-2. The Empty Can Test assesses supraspinatus pathology.
+- The empty can test assesses supraspinatus pathology.

-3. The Crossover Test checks for AC Joint pathology
+- The crossover test checks for AC Joint pathology

-4. The Push Off Test assesses strength and integrity of the subscapularis, one of the rotator cuff muscles.
+- The push off test assesses strength and integrity of the subscapularis, one of the rotator cuff muscles.

 18.

 A patient is in the inpatient rehabilitation unit for a total knee replacement.
-While reviewing the case, you note that the patient has been diagnosed with an infection of Methicillin-resistant Staphylococcus aureus (MRSA) and is in an isolation room.
+While reviewing the case, the physical therapist notes that the patient has been diagnosed with an infection of Methicillin-resistant Staphylococcus aureus (MRSA) and is in an isolation room.
 What is the MOST appropriate action to take to prevent contamination?

 The correct answer is:

-3. Handwashing and gloves are the MOST appropriate.
-If you anticipate extensive contact, donning a gown would also be appropriate for Contact Precautions.
+- Handwashing and gloves are the MOST appropriate.
+If the PT anticipates extensive contact, donning a gown would also be appropriate for contact precautions.

 19.

-A 32 year old female presents to the clinic complaining of left shoulder pain.
-The patient’s symptoms include pain with reaching and limited motion in all planes.
-The patient’s symptoms have been progressively worsening over the last month.
+A 52-year-old female presents to the clinic complaining of left shoulder pain.
+The pain started 1 year ago, and while it initially worsened over that time, her symptoms have been unchanged for the last 3 months.
+The patient has pain with most arm movements and has limited motion in all planes, with external rotation being the most affected.
 What would be the MOST effective initial treatment?

 The correct answer is: